rust-lang/rust/text/0000-unix-socket.md

 Some functionality is notably absent from this proposal:

+* Linux's abstract namespace is not supported.
+Functionality may be added in the future via extension traits in `std::os::linux::net`.
 * No support for `SOCK_SEQPACKET` sockets is proposed, as it has not yet been implemented.
 Since it is connection oriented, there will be a socket type `UnixSeqPacket` and a listener type `UnixSeqListener`.
 The naming of the